Skip to content

 LSESU Award for Excellent Feedback and Communication

-• Uses innovative methods in communicating and delivering feedback
+• Uses effective and/or innovative methods in communicating and delivering their feedback

 LSESU Award for INCLUSIVE TEaching

-• Recognises and welcomes the multiple identities of students and creates space in the curriculum for diverse voices
+• Creates space in the curriculum for diverse voices

-• Establishes a collaborative, supportive and inclusive learning community
+• Establishes a supportive and inclusive community of learners in the class / on the course

-• Creates a motivating, stimulating and principled environment for learning that involves all of their students
+• Creates a principled environment for learning which respects differences

 • Ensures their lessons are accessible for everyone